Online Resource Allocation with Cancellations: Optimal Competitive Deterministic Integral Algorithms

-In this section, we consider the model where allocations and buybacks are forced to be integral, i.e., (i) the algorithm should maintain an integral matching at each time, and (ii) should it decide to buyback an edge-weight, it can only buyback the entire edge.
-In \Cref{subsec:deterministic-upper-bound}, we present the optimal competitive deterministic integral algorithm (\Cref{alg:opt deterministic matching}).
-Both the algorithm as well as its competitive ratio analysis are natural modifications of the primal-dual algorithm and the primal-dual analysis in \Cref{sec:matching} for fractional allocations.
-We show the optimality of our algorithm by providing the matching lower bound on the optimal competitive ratio in \Cref{subsec:deterministic-lower-bound}.
+In this section, we consider the model where allocations and buybacks are restricted to be integral.
+Specifically, (i) the algorithm must maintain an integral matching at every point in time, and (ii) if the algorithm decides to buy back an edge-weight, it must buy back the entire edge.
+In \Cref{subsec:deterministic-upper-bound}, we present the optimal deterministic integral algorithm (\Cref{alg:opt deterministic matching}).
+Both the algorithm and its competitive ratio analysis are natural adaptations of the primal-dual algorithm and analysis for fractional allocations presented in \Cref{sec:matching}.
+We show the optimality of our algorithm by establishing a tight lower bound on the optimal competitive ratio in \Cref{subsec:deterministic-lower-bound}.